Shreeharita27/-Cricket-World-Cup-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/59958361/176104722-d0f766d9-be3c-495a-890b-0a708bbfbc1f.png)

-1.4 :  To get captain, stadiums, coaches, umpires info open Other Info tab
+1.4 :  To get captain, stadiums, coaches, umpires info open Other Info tab<br />

 •	click Display all captains  to get info of captains of all teams.